HOSTED-POWER/docs-turbostack-app/TurboStack Platform/templates.md

 Don't forget to click **Save & publish** to actually deploy the config to your server!

 ### Make your own template
 You have the possibility to create your own templates.
+This comes in handy when you need to regularly set up servers that have specific requirements. like a certain MySQL version and/or extra PHP packages.

+Using the templates, will make your deployments easier and faster.

 To do this, in the upper-right corner of the **Templates** tab, click **Create**.
 This will bring up a new screen where you can choose the name for the template.